Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - When asked to add Crowsnest Update Manager entry to moonraker.conf select `No` by typing `N` then `Enter`.

-- Then enter this command to restart:
+- Then enter this command to install:
 ```
 sudo make install
 ```